 ‘“In that day, you will no longer ask me anything.
 Very truly I tell you, my Father will give you whatever you ask in my name.
 Until now you've not asked for anything in my name.
 Ask and you will receive and your joy will be complete.
 Though I have been speaking figuratively, a time is coming when I will no longer use this kind of language but will tell you plainly about my Father.
 In that day you will ask in my name.
 I am not saying that I will ask the Father on your behalf.
 No, the Father himself loves you because you have loved me and have believed that I came from God.”’John 16:23-27, NIV

 In his human life, the disciples could ask Jesus for things directly.
 They could ask for miracles; they could ask him questions about information; they could ask him about provision for their lives; and they could ask him for help with their families.
-Jesus is pointing out that they're going to have the ability to ask the Father as vividly and directly for their needs as they asked Jesus in the human life that they shared together.
+Jesus is pointing out that they are going to have the ability to ask the Father as vividly and directly for their needs as they asked Jesus in the human life that they shared together.
 In the name of Jesus, they can approach the Father.
 They can ask the Father to do miracles, ‘Ask and you will receive and your joy will be complete.’

 ‘The advocate, the Spirit of truth is coming, when I leave he will come to you he will reveal everything to you that you need to know’.
 (John 16)

-He'll guide you.
+He will guide you.
 He is saying that through that Spirit's presence, and in the name of Jesus, you can come to the Father; you can ask him things.
 He is going to provide for you.
 If you want to extend the Kingdom of God, you can pray and those prayers are going to be answered in one form or another.

 The Disciples' Response